The Golden Eagle Danube Express - Balkan Odyssey

 Highlights and Inclusions

-- 7 nights aboard the Golden Eagle Danube Express in a private compartment
+- Rail travel onboard the Golden Eagle Danube Express in a private cabin (6 nights on train)

 - Visit the Tunnel Museum in Sarajevo

 - Sightseeing in Ljubljana, including visits to Preseren Square and Dragon Bridge

 - Services of a professional train host throughout

 Arrivals day in Budapest, where you will be met and transferred to the Four Seasons Hotel Gresham Palace.
 Enjoy a welcome reception dinner in the elegant surrounds of this art nouveau landmark where you can meet your fellow travellers on this highly anticipated journey.

 We enjoy a morning drinks reception in the impressive Royal Waiting Room at Budapest Nyugati station before boarding the Golden Eagle Danube Express.
 Settle in to your cabin and later enjoy lunch as the train heads to Lajosmizse for a spectacular ‘Puszta' horse show.
 Afterwards there is free time to explore Kecskemét, a fascinating city at the geographical centre of Hungary.
 Back onboard, enjoy a pre-dinner drink in the Bar Lounge Car as the train continues across the Great Hungarian Plain and dine as we head towards Transylvania.